trustoverip/WP0010-toip-foundation-whitepaper/docs/trust/back_to_future.md

 business owner like Sally, shown below.
 In step one she could obtain a digital license for her business.
 In step two she could take that credential to a bank to open a business bank account.
-In step three she can take both the business license and banking credential to another government agency to obtain a small-business loan—all online.
+In step three she can take both the business license and banking credential to another government agency to obtain a small-business loan — all online.

 ![back_to_the_future](../images/back_to_the_future.png)